*This post includes affiliate links—thanks so much for supporting Language Learning at Home.

-If you’ve never used audiobooks before, you can try Audible.com for 30 days for free—and since each trial includes an audiobook, you can sign up risk-free.
+If you’ve never used audiobooks before, you can try Audible.com for 30 days for free—and since each trial includes two free audiobooks, you can try it out risk-free.
 And if you’d rather purchase books individually, you can do that as well—Audible does not require you to be a member in order to purchase its audiobooks.

 Since your children may be at different levels of language proficiency, I’ve organized this guide roughly by level—beginner, intermediate, and advanced.
 I’ve also tried to include some notes on the age-appropriateness of these books, to help you find the best match for your kids.

 If you don’t know where to start, I suggest downloading some Spanish language audiobooks that are translations of books that your kids have already read (especially picture books)—that way, the story is not wholly unfamiliar to them.
 If your library has Spanish language materials available, I also recommend that you check out the books so that your kids can follow along as they listen.
 The text will act like “subtitles” to the audiobook—and consuming subtitled media is actually one of the most effective strategies for improving listening comprehension in a new language!
 If your library does not have a good selection of Spanish language books, never fear!
 I’ve included the links to print versions of these books so that you can read along with the narration.